 Actions

-You'll notice there is a "status" enum included in the above model.
-That is so the requester - and requestee - can keep track of the current status of the request.
+enum so that the requester and requestee can keep track of the request's current status.

 RPC

-Another common use case for actions is as a sort of on-ledger remote-procedure call.
-Imagine that an FX provider is running on the ledger, kind of you want to get a quote for an FX swap between two currencies.
-You could simply send an action to that provider's account with a quote request message.
-The FX provider would then send a response back that you could observe.
+Another everyday use case for actions is an on-ledger Remote Procedure Call (RPC).
+For example: Imagine that an FX program runs on the ledger, and you want to get a quote for an FX swap between two currencies.
+You would send an action to the FX provider's ledger account with a quote request message.
+The FX provider responds back with an action to your ledger account that you observe for actions.

 Observations

-Observations are one of the key building blocks of the ledger.
-They are a way to receive a stream of events relating to a certain type.
-Actions are most useful when observed in real-time.
-Take for example the FX provider talked about above.
-Observations allow the FX provider to be notified when it receives an action.
+Observations are a key building block of the ledger.
+They are a way to receive a stream of events relating to a particular type.
+Actions are most valuable when observed in real time.
+Using the RPC example, observations notify the FX provider when an action is received in its ledger account.

 Model